cyberomulus/PodcastGenerator/BRANCHES.md

 ## From the 2.0 tag

-The structure of gitflox is used after 2.0
+The structure of gitflow is used after 2.0